 Have you ever wondered what it is like to be rich?
 Being a super rich multi-millionaire…just imagine what your life would be like.
 I do it all the time.
 What would I buy, what would my house and cars look like, how big would my boat be and what about my quality of life?

-Well, I’m in a semi-rare situation where I actually know a few multi-millionaires and wealthy people personally.
-So, I’m starting a new series on this site where I sit down with them and ask questions that I’ve always wondered about.
+Well, I'm in a semi-rare situation where I actually know a few multi-millionaires and wealthy people personally.
+So, I'm starting a new series on this site where I sit down with them and ask questions that I've always wondered about.
 As I did the interview, I was honestly shocked that I had never asked these questions before.
-It’s very eye-opening.
+It's very eye-opening.

 Try to read this interview as objectively as you can.
 Take the emotional reaction of “wouldn't that be nice” out of your brain.
 Really digest what these people say about money without jealousy (if possible).
 If you can do that, I think you'll love this as much as I did!